amarrazza/web-sprint-challenge-advanced-web-applications/README.md

 1. Explain what a token is used for.

+    A security token is used to gain access to a restricted electronic resource such as a webpage.
+They allow someone to verify their identity.

 2. What steps can you take in your web apps to keep your data secure?

+Storing a user's data in cookies, not local storage, and using encryption.

 3. Describe how web servers work.

+    A web server is hardware that stores the web server software and the website's files.
+The web server receives a request from the client via HTTP, finds what was requested, and sends it back.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+    POST - Create
+    GET - Read
+    PUT - Update
+    DELETE - Delete